What Are Wolf Spiders?

 Wolf spiders do not build webs to capture their prey like many other spiders.
 As the name suggests, wolf spiders run after, chase down, and pounce on their prey.

 Wolf spiders are not great climbers.
 Therefore, they live and hunt at ground level.
 When inside of our homes, these spiders travel along the floor and against walls.
-They hide underneath furniture, in closets, and in basements.
+They hide underneath furniture, in closets, and basements.

 How do I get rid of wolf spiders?